swiftlang/swift-evolution/proposals/0306-actors.md

 }
 ```

-A task created with `Task.runDetached` runs concurrently with all other code.
-If the closure passed to `Task.runDetached` were to be actor-isolated, we would introduce a data race on access to the mutable state on `BankAccount`.
-Actors prevent this data race by specifying that a `@Sendable` closure (described in [`Sendable` and `@Sendable` closures][se302], and used in the definition of `Task.runDetached` in the [Structured Concurrency][sc] proposal) is always non-isolated.
+A task created with `detach` runs concurrently with all other code.
+If the closure passed to `detach` were to be actor-isolated, we would introduce a data race on access to the mutable state on `BankAccount`.
+Actors prevent this data race by specifying that a `@Sendable` closure (described in [`Sendable` and `@Sendable` closures][se302], and used in the definition of `detach` in the [Structured Concurrency][sc] proposal) is always non-isolated.
 Therefore, it is required to asynchronously access any actor-isolated declarations.

 A closure that is not `@Sendable` cannot escape the concurrency domain in which it was formed.
 Therefore, such a closure will be actor-isolated if it is formed within an actor-isolated context.
 This is useful, for example, when applying sequence algorithms like `forEach` where the provided closure will be called serially: